HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

 zubairshafiq_bio: Zubair Shafiq is a computer science professor at <a hreflang="en" href="https://www.ucdavis.edu/">University of California, Davis</a>.
 His research aims to make the Internet private, secure, and safe using empirically grounded measurement and modeling methods.
 ChrisBeeti_bio: Chris Böttger is a PhD candidate in Computer Science at the <a hreflang="en" href="https://www.en.w-hs.de/">Westphalian University of Applied Science</a>.
 His research focuses on web and network security, primarily focusing on user privacy and tracking technologies.
 results: https://docs.google.com/spreadsheets/d/18uTDBygSqgT_PNFldOz4guLSuXyMzDthRGnAG5if4sU/
-featured_quote: Google is the most popular third-parties on the web, with five of the top ten third-party domains being Google domains.
+featured_quote: Google is the most popular third party on the web, with five of the top ten third-party domains being Google domains.
 featured_stat_1: 92%
 featured_stat_label_1: Web pages including one or more third parties
 featured_stat_2: 78